 Points – For the points I have two jars, each one with a house crest glued to it.
 For the points I use the glass gems that you would put in a vase.
 For Emredor I have blue gems and for Firesong I have red gems.
-You can get these at your local craft supply store.
-Points are awarded for many things during the week, but they can also be taken away for bad behavior.
+Points are awarded for many things during the week, but they can also be taken away for negative behavior.

 The Sorting – The campers are always excited about the sorting.
 I place a chair at the front of the room and grab the sorting hat.
 The sorting hat first sings his song.
 I will either place a small recorder in the hat and push play, without the campers seeing (the recording is of me singing, in a strange voice, the rewritten sorting hat song) or I will hide a walkie talkie and have my colleague sing the song from another room.

 Once they have been sorted campers receive a scarf with their house colors.
-I get these through Amazon, from a company called Blank Apparel.
+I get these through Amazon.
+They are Rugby style.
 The scarves themselves are made by Sportsman.
 They are great quality, very reasonably priced and the shipping is pretty quick.
 The campers love them and the parents are impressed that we give the campers a nice house scarf.

 Once the campers have each found an owl they receive a paper with their type of owl on it (Barn, Great-Horned, Snowy, etc.) that has a picture and facts about their type of owl.
 The campers are then asked to name their owl and write it on the paper they were given.